adriantich/DnoisE/README.md

 - In the later version the entropy correction was disabled due to a problem when reading the parameters.
 - Now abundance filtering is possible using the *-d* parameter.
 - We have changed the Levenshtein module in order to make the installation easy but no difference in results have been found.
-- Now the binary is produced by the nuitka software which takes more time but retrieves less errors.
+- Now the binary is produced by the nuitka software which takes more time but retrieves fewer errors.
 - We have modified the info.csv output file to retrieve more information when running with entropy correction.
-- If the User wants to change the correction formula, this can be done in an easiest way.
+- If the User wants to customize the correction formula, this can be done in an easier way.
 - The Entropy computation now is easier to use.
+- For fasta files, accepts no ';' at the end of the description line of the sequence

 ### __INSTALLING DnoisE__